Everduin94/flotes-blog/src/pages/posts/roadmap.md

 # <a name="spaced"></a> Spaced Repetition Controls
 *Spaced Repetition is calculation that notifies the user of the optimal time to study*

 Spaced Repetition Features
 - [ ] UI to handle changes
+- [ ] Ability to pause
+- [ ] Ability to reset (go back to 1)
+- [ ] Ability to restart (completed before, do again)

+Progress
+- [ ] concept work
+- [ ] development complete
+- [ ] testing / deployment
+- [ ] complete

+# <a name="filters"></a> Spaced Repetition Filters
+*Spaced Repetition has many states: not-started, waiting, optimal, sub-optimal, overdue.
+Add filters to search by these states*

+TODO
+- [ ] POC layout
+- [ ] Update FTS search modal with filters
+- [ ] Wire up changes to filters
+  - [ ] POC: Two ways to determine; search by explicit status, search by date

+Spaced Repetition Features
+- [ ] UI to handle changes